MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/set-up-hgs-for-always-encrypted-in-sql-server.md

 ## Prerequisites

-This section covers prerequisites HGS and host machines.
+This section covers prerequisites for HGS and host machines.

 ### HGS servers